randyrektor/DaVinci-Gate/README.md

 1. Open DaVinci Resolve
 2. Load your podcast timeline with audio tracks containing named clips
-3. Run the script from Resolve's Scripts menu
+3. Run `Podcast_AudioGate_AllInOne_auto.py` from Resolve's Scripts menu
 4. The script will automatically:
    - Detect all audio tracks with clips (accepts any track name)
-   - Export individual WAV files
+   - Export individual WAV files using the AudioOnly_IndividualClips preset
-   - Analyze silence patterns
+   - Analyze silence patterns using pydub
    - Create processed tracks with gated audio
+   - Apply crossfades and disable silence segments
-   - Mute original tracks for comparison
+   - Mute original tracks for easy A/B comparison

 ## Requirements